-The environment for learning found within the 800 square miles of these Great Smoky Mountains and the dedication, enthusiasm, knowledge, and experience of the Field School staff, comprised of college and university professors, park personnel and retirees, naturalists, wildlife advocates, and other professionals, is unparalleled.
+The environment for learning found within these Great Smoky Mountains and the dedication, enthusiasm, knowledge, and experience of the Field School staff, comprised of college and university professors, park personnel and retirees, naturalists, wildlife advocates, and other professionals, is unparalleled.

 Great Smoky Mountains National Park

 The National Park Service